Space-time accessibility supports participation in after-work leisure activities: Results and discussion

-Space-time accessibility strongly predicts total travel time ($\beta = -0.37$, $p < .001$).
-Good SPA implies a greater number of accessible leisure opportunities within the time–space prism, which in turn leads to shorter travel times, indicating that part of the activity demand can be met in proximity.
-The use of active modes is also associated with shorter total travel time, suggesting that those who rely on active transport do so because their activity needs can be met closer to their home and work anchors.
-The total travel time, in turn, serves as a mediator between SPA and leisure activity participation.
+Space-time accessibility strongly predicts total travel time ($\beta = -0.33$, $p < .001$).
+Good STA implies a greater number of accessible leisure opportunities within the time–space prism, which in turn leads to shorter travel times, indicating that part of the activity demand can be met in proximity.
+The use of active modes is also associated with shorter total travel time ($\beta = -0.19$, $p < .001$), suggesting that those who rely on active transport do so because their activity needs can be met closer to their home and work anchors.
+Females tend to have shorter travel times compared to males ($\beta = -0.12$, $p < .001$).
+The total travel time, in turn, serves as a mediator between STA and leisure activity participation.